Cosmological arguments attempt to justify the conclusion that God exists as the required explanation of the existence of the universe.

 Those which are a priori may avoid this problem by claiming to be derived from necessary truths rather than experience.

-Russell’s brute fact response.
+Russell’s brute fact response to the cosmological argument and Copleston.
 Russell responds that there is an assumption made by arguments from contingency.
-Copleston in P2 and Leibniz in P1 assumes that a series must have an explanation at all.
+Copleston, Leibniz and Aquinas all assume that a series must have an explanation at all.

 “The physicists assure us that individual quantum transitions in atoms have no cause.”